Jswizzy/Android-Notes/Testing/Test_Driven_Development.md

 Test Driven Development is writing tests first before writing the feature.

+The benefits are:

+- Helps with specification, prevents divinations from the spec.
+- Documents the code in an updated way.
+- Maintainable, Allows for refactoring and encourages clean architecture that is maintainable.
+- Establish confidence in the code, know your code didn't break anything.
+- Write code faster.
+Code is well documented and easy to change and has less technical debt.
+- Higher test covered, every feature has an existing test.

 ## Given, When, Then

 One way to think about the structure of a test is to follow the Given, When, Then testing mnemonic.
 This divides your test into three parts: